 This aligner is valid only for cumulative and delta metrics.

 Aligner in the API reference.

-To view the alignment functions, click Show advanced options:
+To view or modify the alignment function, click Show advanced options.

 The following screenshot illustrates the CPU utilization of the

 Compute Engine VM instances in a particular Google Cloud project.

 In this image, the alignment fields are at the default values: the

 mean and the alignment period is set to

 For comparison, the following screenshot illustrates the effect of changing